Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 # SIBRFAQ
-A list of Frequently Asked Questions for SIBR: the Society for Internet Blaseball Research
+A list of Frequently Asked Questions for SIBR: the *Society for Internet Blaseball Research*

 ## What does SIBR do?

 The Society peeks behind the curtain of Blaseball.
 We archive game data and work on projects to display and analyze that data.
 Often, as part of our work, we dive deeper into how Blaseball works and try to analyze what consequences our actions will have.

+## ...
+What's Blaseball, exactly?

+We recommend reading [the unofficial but semi-official Blaseball FAQ](https://docs.google.com/document/d/1hmTbrINnfRoM62KoJNKk6lLxbAMRr3auTNQneNbOCoQ/edit) to answer that question and many more outside SIBR's scope.
+Further questions can find a serious answer in #beginner-help on the official Blaseball Discord.

 ## How do I pronounce SIBR?

-It's pronounced "SIBR"
+It's pronounced "SIBR".

-## Okay, but what EXACTLY does SIBR do?
+## Okay, but what *exactly* does SIBR do?

 It's a complicated multi-step plan:
 1) Harvest lots of raw data from games as they happen (done!)